pydanny/dj-notebook/README.md

 The ever-growing list of features:

-- Easy ipython notebooks with Django
+- Easy Jupyter notebooks with Django
-- Built-in integration with the imported objects from django-extensions
+- Built-in integration with the imported objects from django-extensions `shell_plus`
+- Saves the state between sessions so you don't need to remember what you did
 - Inheritance diagrams on any object, including ORM models
 - Converts any Django QuerySet to Pandas Dataframe
-- Handy function for displaying mermaid charts in
+- Handy function for displaying MermaidJS charts
 - Generates visual maps of model relations
+- Works in the browser, VSCode, PyCharm, Emacs, Vim, and more!

 ## Installation